MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/personal-apps.md

 ## Add a personal app

-You can add a personal app from the Teams store (AppSource) or the app flyout by selecting the **More** icon on the left side of Teams (shown in the following example).
+Users can add a personal app from the Teams store or app flyout by selecting the **More** icon on the left side of Teams (shown in the following example).

 :::image type="content" source="../../assets/images/personal-apps/add-from-app-flyout.png" alt-text="Example shows how to add a personal app from the app flyout." border="false":::

 ## Use a personal app (private workspace)

-With a private workspace, you can view app content that's meaningful to you in a central location without leaving Teams.
+With a private workspace, users can view app content that's meaningful to them in a central location without leaving Teams.

 (Implementation note: The private workspace is based on the [*personal tab*](../../build-your-first-app/build-personal-tab.md) capability.)